NerDy5566/ARC-AI-Phoniatrics/README.md

   Convert to TFLite Model:

-  Because of the Development Board's microphone device was use int16 dtype, we want to change our input type to int16 to save normalization Time
+  Because of the Development Board's microphone device was use int16 dtype, we want to change our input type to int16 to save normalization Time, and reduce operation stress.

   ```python
 def representative_data_gen():